htoo97/Honeypot/README.md

 ### Required: Overview & Setup

-- [ ] A basic writeup (250-500 words) on the `README.md` desribing the overall approach, resources/tools used, findings
+- [x] A basic writeup (250-500 words) on the `README.md` desribing the overall approach, resources/tools used, findings
+	- Intrusion Detection Software: Snort, Kippo, Conpot, and Dionaea.
 - [ ] A specific, reproducible honeypot setup, ideally automated.
 There are several possibilities for this:
 	- A Vagrantfile or Dockerfile which provisions the honeypot as a VM or container
 	- A bash script that installs and configures the honeypot for a specific OS